- How do I know which test(s) to take?

 - Is this site secure?

-Information about our Privacy and Security policies is available at the bottom of each page.
+See our Privacy and Security policy at the bottom of each page.

 - Can I reset my password on the web?